joaopedro12648/FAQC-light-TS/README.en.md

 - We (framework maintainers) use this prompt internally to validate behavior.
 - Validated LLM models: GPT-5 / GPT-5 High / Sonnet 4.5 (Thinking).
 - The “implementation complete” artifact may still contain defects; we fix them through additional conversations.
-- From creating the SnD to finishing implementation and fixes, it typically consumes around 15 million tokens (model-dependent).
+- From SnD creation to implementation completion, depending on the model, around 20 million tokens are required.
+For fixes, it depends on the content and additional requirements, but in practice it’s often about the same as from SnD through implementation completion.

 ---